 Since publications in the scientific or patent literature often lag behind actual discoveries, we are not certain of being first to make the inventions covered by each of our pending patent applications or the first to file those patent applications.
 Generally, patent applications in the United States are maintained in secrecy for a period of 18 months or more, which increases the uncertainty we face.
 Moreover, the patent positions of biotechnology and pharmaceutical companies are highly uncertain and involve complex legal and factual questions.
-As a result, we cannot predict the breadth of claims allowed in biotechnology and pharmaceutical patents, or their enforceability.
-To date, there has been no consistent policy regarding the breadth of claims allowed in biotechnology patents.
+As a result, we cannot predict the breadth of claims allowed in biotechnology patents.
 Third parties or competitors may challenge or circumvent our patents or patent applications, if issued.
 Because of the extensive time required for development, testing and regulatory review of a potential product, it is possible that before we commercialize any of our products, any related patent may expire, or remain in existence for only a short period following commercialization, thus reducing any advantage of the patent and the commercial opportunity of the product.